-Even without the family connections, the men and/or their families would have been known to many -such as the three fallen who all hailed from Waterloo Terrace.
+Even without the family connections, the men and/or their families would have been known to many -such as the three fallen who all hailed from Waterloo Terrace comprising just 18 properties.

 As more records are released, we will continue to add any available information and it is not impossible that we will unearth further family connections from such a small and proud community.